dasjoshua/proj3-4348/devlog.md

  - Updated the insert function to account for the new split function. rewrote the insert function so that it calls the split function by having left and right nodes.

+ -- 12/5 7:02pm --

+  - The split function was now having a new issue where it said it expected 31 items to split. but i realized that I needed to fully account for the space that the keys would take up.
+  - and now the project is fully functional.